DaveInTucson/my_kilo/kilo-steps.md

 * [Use a better data structure to store the file text and changes](http://www.averylaird.com/programming/the%20text%20editor/2017/09/30/the-piece-table/)
 * Create a better abstraction/encapsulation between the screen display and the file (maybe some kind of MVC structure)
 * [Fix the way tabs work](http://blogintucson.blogspot.com/2018/06/a-bug-in-kilo-code.html)
+* Fix the way quit on dirty works